-I do all of my surgery in a real operating room run by a real hospital.
-I know it costs a little more, but the hospital spends millions of dollars every year making sure everything is up to snuff.
-Nobody is going to spend that much money or time on an office or an independent surgery center.
-And if there is a problem, would you rather be in the care of a hospital or at someone's office?
+I do all of my surgery in a real operating room run by a real hospital or an accredited and certified surgery center.
+I know it costs a little more, but they spend a lot of time and money making sure everything is up to snuff.
+Nobody is going to spend that much money or time on an office or an unaccredited surgery center.

 I do all of my surgery under general anesthesia with a physician anesthesiologist.
 I know it costs a little more than using a nurse or nurse anesthetist.
 But that is what I would choose for myself or my family.